 Gerontology Graduate Certificate

-The Gerontology Certificate program is located on Georgia Southern University’s Armstrong campus.
+The Gerontology Certificate program is located on Georgia Southern University Armstrong Campus in Savannah.

 This certificate program provides an interdisciplinary background in aging and presents the opportunity to explore aspects of aging, relevant to the student’s interests and career goals.